Here’s a look at the life of George H.W. Bush, the 41st president of the United States.

 July 13, 1985 - Acting president for nearly eight hours while President Reagan undergoes surgery.

-January 20, 1989 - Bush is sworn in as 41st president of the United States.
+January 20, 1989 - Bush is sworn in as the 41st president of the United States.

 December 1989 - Sends American troops to Panama (Operation Just Cause).